ICBP Expertise Transfer

 As part of the ICBP SURVMARK-2 project, several mechanisms will be implemented to encourage expertise transfer.

 - Expertise transfer fellowships

-Expertise transfer fellowships will provide a funded mechanism to enable junior and senior researchers to join the collaborative project of SURVMARK-2 and gain relevant skills and expertise.
-The SURVMARK-2 Central Team will advertise opportunities for SURVMARK-2 Working Group members and staff under their supervision, to undertake additional analyses locally at IARC within the framework of an expertise transfer fellowship.
-Applications will be reviewed by the SURVMARK-2 Central Team and confirmed by the International Cancer Benchmarking Partnership (ICBP) programme board.
+Expertise transfer fellowships will provide a funded mechanism to enable junior and senior researchers to join the collaborative project of ICPB SURVMARK-2 and gain relevant skills and expertise.
+The ICPB SURVMARK-2 Central Team will advertise opportunities for ICPB SURVMARK-2 Working Group members and staff under their supervision, to undertake additional analyses locally at IARC within the framework of an expertise transfer fellowship.
+Applications will be reviewed by the ICPB SURVMARK-2 Central Team and confirmed by the International Cancer Benchmarking Partnership (ICBP) programme board.
 The number of fellowships is limited by the available funding.

 - Access to data for research on survival benchmarking

 Collaborations with researchers having their own fellowships or other funding for a research visit are also welcome.
 Participation in both schemes is subject to strict confidentiality policies.
 Beneficiaries of any expertise transfer scheme must follow the general IARC rules and sign a confidentiality agreement covering data use.